 The site is located within Park Service Area 2.
-Staff has evaluated the site and determined that based on its size, configuration, proposed density, and proximity to area parks, the payment of a fee-in-lieu by the applicant, in accordance with Section 24-135(a) of the Subdivision Regulations, best meets and serves the needs of the future residents for this community.
+Based on its size, configuration, proposed density, and proximity to area parks, the payment of a fee-in-lieu by the applicant, in accordance with

+Section 24-135(a) of the Subdivision Regulations, best meets and serves the needs of the future residents for this community.
 The fee may then be applied toward improvements to parks in Park Service Area 2.

-Staff finds that future residents would be best served by the provision of a fee-in-lieu, and that the fee in lieu will meet the requirements of mandatory parkland dedication, with the recommended conditions.
-Staff also finds that the PPS will be in conformance with the applicable master plans and the requirements of Subtitle 24, as they pertain to parks and recreation facilities, with the recommended conditions.
+Future residents would be best served by the provision of a fee-in-lieu, and the fee in lieu will meet the requirements of mandatory parkland dedication.
+The PPS will be in conformance with the applicable master plans and the requirements of Subtitle 24, as they pertain to parks and recreation facilities.